torwhite/R-Intro/_episodes/03-basic-arithematic-in-R.md

 - "learn about the Rstudio panes"
 - "perform basic arithematic functions"
 keypoints:
-- "Hvae Rstucio installed along with R"
+- "Hvae Rstudio installed along with R"
 ---
 FIXME
 Codes can be directly run in the R console.
 Try running the below code to perform basic